 Run, Child, and Git Your Pa

 Mrs Colvert was not one to sit idly by and allow her husband to walk into a gunfight unarmed and unaware.
-She mobilized one of her children, probably the oldest, a girl of sixteen named Maude.
-She sent the girl to San Jose Avenue and 30th Street—probably on the electric streetcar—to intercept her father, William J. Colvert, on his way home.
-(It was the transfer point for the streetcar; if you were going to Sunnyside, you changed cars there.)
-Her father was a tinner by trade, and most likely to be employed downtown South of Market—if the want ads for tinners are any guide—which was the center of the metal trade in SF.
+She mobilized one of her children, a girl of fourteen named Maude, sending her to intercept her father as he arrived home on the electric streetcar William I Colvert was a tinner by trade, and most likely to be employed downtown South of Market—if the want ads for tinners are any guide—which was the center of the metal trade in SF.

 Mr Colvert made his way home with what must be assumed was all due haste.
 Coming over the bare hills, he entered his own home by the backdoor, something easy to do when there were few houses and fewer fences to impede your journey (refer to map above).